yamesjamess/p1-project/README.md

 [View the live project here](https://yamesjamess.github.io/p1-sotofox-designer/)

-Sotofox Home Designer & Artist is a website dedicated to showcasing the interior renovation and design services offered by Jose Soto Palafox, a skilled artist and designer based in Cork, Ireland.
-With years of experience in the industry, Jose specializes in transforming spaces into beautiful and functional works of art.
-The main USP of this website is to provide a platform for potential clients to learn about Jose's unique approach to interior design, view his past projects, and get in touch with him to start their own renovation or design journey.
+Sotofox Home Designer & Artist is a website dedicated to showcasing the interior renovation and design services offered by José Soto Palafox, a skilled artist and designer based in Cork, Ireland.
+With years of experience in the industry, José specializes in transforming spaces into beautiful and functional works of art.
+The main USP of this website is to provide a platform for potential clients to learn about José's unique approach to interior design, view his past projects, and get in touch with him to start their own renovation or design journey.

 ![Mockup](url to the mockup)